-On the company website, we see photos of clients with thinning hair and bald spots.
 Paul claims his clients had thin hair and nobody was helping them.
 He launched Kintsugi to target this problem.

 Paul claims Kintsugi doesn’t just make it look like you have thicker hair.
 Instead, his formula physically gives you thicker, fuller, healthier-looking hair.

 “Lindsey didn’t just want to create the illusion of a fuller, thicker-looking head of hair.
 He wanted to help his clients achieve healthier-looking hair for real.”